How Truly Natural Healing Actually Works

 anywhere in the human body will nearly always contain "undesirable"

-(by "civilized" standards) micro-organisms.
-Now, does the VERMIN
+(by supposedly "civilized" standards) micro-organisms.
+Now, does the

-in the building CAUSE the trash to accumulate?
-Or does the mass of
+VERMIN in the building CAUSE the trash to accumulate?
+Or does the mass

 events occur in our bodies?
 Why should we think this "cause and

-takes place inside a multi-celled living organism?
-Yes, life is
+place inside a multi-celled living organism?
+Yes, life is a "miracle".

 Just because certain micro-organisms detect in our bodies (while we're